-- 11.15 A councillor may propose a foreshadowed motion without a seconder during debate on the original motion.
+- 11.17 A councillor may propose a foreshadowed motion in relation to the matter the subject of the original motion before the council, without a seconder during debate on the original motion.
 The foreshadowed motion is only to be considered if the original motion is lost or withdrawn and the foreshadowed motion is then moved and seconded.
-If the original motion is carried, the foreshadowed motion lapses. - 11.16 Where an amendment has been moved and seconded, a councillor may, without a seconder, foreshadow a further amendment that they propose to move after the first amendment has been dealt with.
+If the original motion is carried, the foreshadowed motion lapses. - 11.18 Where an amendment has been moved and seconded, a councillor may, without a seconder, foreshadow a further amendment that they propose to move after the first amendment has been dealt with.
 There is no limit to the number of foreshadowed amendments that may be put before the council at any time.
-However, no discussion can take place on foreshadowed amendments until the previous amendment has been dealt with and the foreshadowed amendment has been moved and seconded. - 11.17 Foreshadowed motions and foreshadowed amendments are to be considered in the order in which they are proposed.
+However, no discussion can take place on foreshadowed amendments until the previous amendment has been dealt with and the foreshadowed amendment has been moved and seconded. - 11.19 Foreshadowed motions and foreshadowed amendments are to be considered in the order in which they are proposed.
 However, foreshadowed motions cannot be considered until all foreshadowed amendments have been dealt with.